nehbehl/POC_Selenium_Python/README.md

 This code repository will show usage of selenium and python for automation testing purpose.

 # Installations
 1. Install Python 3.6 or above.
+It is suggested to use Anaconda distributions for bundled package of Python.
 2. Use 'pip install selenium' to install selenium.
+(In case you have not used Ananconda distribution, first install pip using 'get-pip.py')
 3. Download browser driver respective to your browser.
 Ensure to place the driver in project path itself.
    (You can use webdriverdownloader to download different browser drivers)